 - Fully online: This model gives students the greatest freedom to choose when, where, and how they wish to study.
 Learning can take place wherever students have Internet access via a computer or a mobile device.
 There are often weekly scheduled learning activities or assignments in which the students may complete individually or in groups.
 Online courses require a significant amount of reading, writing, reflection, and completion of activities and assignments.
 It is important to keep in mind that learning at a distance requires self-discipline, persistence, time management and organizational skills.

 The fully online course is delivered via the Learning Management System (LMS).
-UBC uses the Blackboard LMS and has branded it as Connect.
+UBC currently uses the Blackboard Learning Management System and has branded it as Connect.
 Connect offers a variety of tools:

 - Communication tools such as discussion forum, blog, wiki, and real-time web conference.